 Michael Balle, a renowned Gemba Coach, suggests those embarking on a gemba walk also keep these five questions in mind:

 - What skill(s) would best serve them to achieve their goals?

 - How should I teach them these skills?

 - What difficulties are they experiencing in executing the skill?

 - What exercises or tools can I give them to overcome these difficulties?

 Tips for an Effective Gemba Walk

-- Let employees know what’s going on before you gemba walk.
-Let them know the purpose of the walk and observation period is not to catch them doing something wrong.
-Let them know the purpose is to help them be more efficient—to aid them in doing their job.
+- Tell employees what’s going on.
+Let them know that the purpose of the gemba walk and observation period is not to catch them doing something wrong, but rather to help them be more efficient—to aid them in doing their job.

-- Observe and ask questions.
-Don’t just talk to floor managers, talk to employees working the lines.
-Don’t take the word of the floor manager of how it works, see it for yourself.
+- Ask and observe.
+Don’t just talk to floor managers, but also talk to employees working the lines.
+Don’t take the word of the floor manager about how a process or method works; witness it for yourself.

-- If you observe a process that doesn’t seem to be happening in an efficient manner, ask questions.
+- Be curious.
+If you observe a process that appears to be inefficient, ask questions.
 What disrupts the work?
 Where was the mistake made?
-Is it a human mistake?
-A mechanical mistake?
+Is it a human mistake, or a mechanical one?
 Does the problem start where you see it manifest, or does it start earlier in the process?
-Ask many questions and observe.